dhis2/training-docs/content/tracker_use/tg_capture_android.md

 ![cbs_search_result](resources/images/tracker_capture_android/cbs_search_resultnew.png)

-You will see all the events associated with the case within the case-base surveillance program, starting with the most recent event.
+You will see all the events associated with the case within the case-base surveillance program, starting with the most recent event in each program stage.

  There are 4 tabs at the bottom when you open the record.
 You can discuss what each tab is and how it relates to what would normally be seen on tracker capture (web).